-Since 1995, Adair County Schools have received more than $1 million dollars in Crusade grants.
+Since 1995, Adair County Schools have received more than one million dollars in Crusade grants.
 Those funds have given students like Matthew a way to satisfy their curiosity and build their futures.

 A series of unexpected diagnoses left the Newby family wondering where they could find help for their son, Branson, after it was determined that he has autism and epilepsy.
 They were persistent, and thanks to a team that includes therapists, Bardstown Elementary School and the WHAS Crusade for Children, Branson is getting the support he needs.

 Since 1969, Bardstown Independent Schools have received almost a million dollars in Crusade funding.
 Those grants continue to guarantee that children like Branson get the help they need to fulfill their potential.